Disabling a cell makes the cell read-only or non-editable. Both have similar outcomes, with the following differences:

 readOnly property set.

 Non-editable cells behave like any other cells apart from preventing you from manually changing their values.
-You are still able to copy-paste or drag-to-fill the data.
-There is no additional CSS class added.
-Read-only cells do not permit the drag-to-fill functionality.

 In many cases, you will need to configure a certain column to be non-editable.
 Doing this does not change its basic behaviour, apart from editing.
 This means that you can still use the keyboard navigation Ctrl/Cmd + C, and Ctrl/Cmd + V functionalities, and drag-to-fill, etc.